-Deliverables/Milestones Due Date Status Comments Set up a process for text 1/29/2019 In Progress notifications Manage the process for a period of 7/31/2019 Not Started time and evaluate the pros and cons.
-Make decision for future 9/1/2019 Not Started implementation.
+Deliverables/Milestones Due Date Status Comments Set up a process for text notifications 1/29/2019 Completed Manage the process for a period of time and evaluate the pros and cons.
+7/31/2019 Completed Make decision for future implementation.
+9/1/2019 Completed